 Normal: Less than 120/80 mmHg

 Prehypertension: 120/80 to 139/89 mmHg

 Usually, systolic pressure increases as we age.
 However, after age 60, diastolic pressure usually begins to decline.

 Prehypertension is not a disease-yet.
 But it does mean you are at increased risk for developing high blood pressure.

-Why worry about high blood pressure?
-High blood pressure can damage many organs, including the:
+So why worry about high blood pressure?
+Because even when high blood pressure is not causing any sumptoms, it can silently damage many organs, including the:

 Usually, hypertension does not directly cause symptoms.
 When blood pressure is very high, it can cause:

 Ringing in the ears

 The diagnosis of hypertension depends on blood pressure readings.
 Therefore, it's essential that blood pressure be measured carefully.

 Avoid the following for at least one hour before you have your blood pressure taken: